Quiz: Will your quality improvement plan actually improve quality?

 Before you say yes to an Ed Leader role, take this quiz to find out if you’ve got what it takes.

-We know that quality early education and care makes a signficant difference to the lives of children, particularly if they are vulnerable.
-The Early Childhood Agreement for Out-of-Home-Care aims to ensure children living in out-of-home-care have access to high quality early education and care.
-The Agreement is between eleven partners (including CCC and the Department of Education and Training), and lays out our shared responsibilities to make this a reality.
+We know that quality early education and care makes a significant difference to the lives of children, particularly if they are vulnerable.
+The early childhood agreement for children in out-of-home care aims to ensure children living in out-of-home-care have access to high quality early education and care.
+The Agreement is between eleven partners (including CCC and the Department of Education and Training) and lays out our shared responsibilities to make this a reality.

 Quiz: Are you ready for assessment and rating?